Street names are not just about indicating a specific location.

 In fact, both Seng Poh Road and Seng Poh Lane are named after Tan Seng Poh, Seah Eu Chin’s famous brother-in-law, one of the most significant pioneers in Singapore’s early history.
 It is significant that a road and a lane are named after him, and that they are near Eu Chin Street.

-What is the story of the man behind the street names?
+What is the story of the man behind the street names: who was Tan Seng Poh?

 While Seng Poh successfully bought and sold commodities such as cotton and tea, he also traded harmful vices, such as opium, which were legal under British colonial rule.